tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

 ## [Persistence](https://learn.microsoft.com/en-us/azure/app-service/configure-custom-container?tabs=debian&pivots=container-linux#use-persistent-shared-storage)

-When persistent storage is _on_ (⏺️ for Linux containers), the `/home` directory allows file persistence and sharing.
-All writes to `/home` are accessible by all instances, but existing files overwrite /home's contents on start.
+**Persistent storage disabled:** Files written to `/home` are lost on restart or across `instances` (scaled-out app).

+**Persistent storage enabled:** All `/home` writes persist and are shared across all instances, with persistent files overwriting container defaults on startup.

-`/home/LogFiles` always persists if logging is enabled, regardless of persistent storage status.
+**Exception:** `/home/LogFiles` always persists when `Application Logging (Filesystem)` option, regardless of the persistent storage setting.

-Disable default persistent storage on Linux containers: `az webapp config appsettings set --settings WEBSITES_ENABLE_APP_SERVICE_STORAGE=false ...`
+By default, persistent storage is disabled on Linux custom containers.
+To enable it, set the `WEBSITES_ENABLE_APP_SERVICE_STORAGE=true`.

 ### [Mount Azure Storage as a local share in App Service](https://learn.microsoft.com/en-us/azure/app-service/configure-connect-to-azure-storage)

+#### Key notes:
-- Supports Azure Files (read/write) and Azure Blobs (read-only for Linux).
+- Supports Azure Files (read/write) and Azure Blobs (read-only for Linux, N/A for Windows).
 - App backups don't include storage mounts.
-- Custom containers offer lower latency for heavy read-only file access compared to built-in Linux images that use Azure Storage.
-- Storage mount changes will restart the app.
-- Deleting Azure Storage requires corresponding mount configuration removal.
-- Storage failover requires app restart or remounting of Azure Storage.
+- To avoid latency issues, place the app and the Azure Storage account in the same region.
+- Adding, editing, or deleting a storage mount causes the app to restart.
+- Ensure removal of corresponding storage mount configuration in the app if you delete an Azure Storage account, container, or share.
-- Don't use mounts for local databases or apps needing file locks.
+- Don't use mounts for local databases (e.g. SQLite) or apps require file locks.

 Mount: `az webapp config storage-account add --custom-id <custom-id> --storage-type AzureFiles --share-name <share-name> --account-name <storage-account-name> --access-key "<access-key>" --mount-path <mount-path-directory> ...`
 Check: `az webapp config storage-account list ...`